narula/narula.github.io/_posts/2021-09-23-stablecoins.md

 ---

 The term “stablecoin” typically refers to tokens issued on a blockchain which are designed to maintain a stable value with respect to an existing currency, for example the dollar.
-The largest stablecoins currently are Tether and USDC, with market capitalizations of $69B and $30B, respectively.[^1]
+The largest stablecoins currently are Tether and USDC, with total token values $69B and $30B, respectively.[^1]

 [^1]: [Messari](https://messari.io/screener) lists USDT at 71B, but [Coinmarketcap](https://coinmarketcap.com/) says $69 as of September 24, 2021.